 Tips to protect yourself as a whistleblower

 When you discover evidence that your employer is engaging in illegal or unethical activities or your employer has instructed you to perform unlawful acts, you may make the brave decision to report your employer to the authorities.
-But doing so may subject you to retaliation by your employer, leading to emotional distress and potential financial repercussions.
+However, being a whistleblower may subject you to retaliation by your employer, leading to emotional distress and potential financial repercussions.
 Fortunately, federal and state laws have been adopted to provide legal protections to whistleblowers.
 Keep reading to learn more.

 What Protections Do Whistleblowers Have?